Konger6/CS240SI/binaryFile/warehouse_instructions.md

 Develop a program that manages inventory for a warehouse, represented by item structures.
 Your program will add items to the inventory, ensuring no duplicate IDs and respecting warehouse capacity limits.

 Step-by-Step Instructions
-1. Setup the Development Environment
-Ensure a C compiler (e.g., GCC) is installed.
-Create a new file named warehouse.c.
+1. Setup the Development Environment (not for in session) Create a new file named warehouse.c. (vim warehouse.c) To remove later, rm warehouse.c
+To compile gcc -o warehouse warehouse.c

-2. Define Data Structures and Error Codes item_t Structure: Define this at the top of your warehouse.c file to represent warehouse items.
+3. Define Data Structures and Error Codes item_t Structure: Define this at the top of your warehouse.c file to represent warehouse items.
 // Define the item structure